 10 participating maternity hospitals across Singapore to collect cord blood for public donation.
 The donated cord blood units are listed on international registries like BMDW (Bone Marrow Donor Worldwide) and NMDP (National Marrow Donor Programme).

-For parents who wish to store for their family, family cord blood banking is now offered in these hospitals – KK Women’s and Children’s Hospital and Singapore General Hospital.
+For parents who wish to store for their family, family cord blood banking is offered at all public and private hospitals in Singapore.

 We are committed to educate parents through clear, balanced and impartial information on cord blood banking.
 We will support medical professionals with education and training resources, and will also provide assistance to facilitate cord blood transplants.

 Expectant parents have many cord blood banking options.
 These include donating to a public cord blood bank, storing cord blood for their own family or reserving cord blood for the baby’s sibling who has a pre-existing medical need.